Sarina PithwaNursery Manager, Stanmore

 For 30 hours Funding: Parents can only choose one funded session out of the Tuesday, Wednesday or Thursday mornings.
 The additional five sessions can be chosen out of the Monday or Friday morning or afternoon sessions and Tuesday, Wednesday or Thursday afternoons.

-The free entitlement does not include food or extra-curricular activities which all our privately funded sessions receive.
-However, we are pleased to offer these services to your child at the following cost:
+The funded entitlement does not include food or other additional services which all our privately funded sessions receive.
+However, we are pleased to be able to provide these additional services to your child at the following subsidised cost:

 Registration, Offers/Discounts and Additional Charges